sourcegraph/about/blogposts/2021/role-of-observability-high-performing-teams.md

 ## Why monitoring alone is no longer enough

-Orgs have historically relied in telemetry and monitoring tools to predict and surface system failues, but in most cases, logs are only useful if you know what to include in them before deployment and what to search for when a problem arises.
+Orgs have historically relied on telemetry and monitoring tools to predict and surface system failues, but in most cases, logs are only useful if you know what to include in them before deployment and what to search for when a problem arises.
 Similarly, most metrics aren’t tied together in a way that makes it possible to understand these complex system states.

 >"Many times, when an app is down and you have to figure out what’s going on, it’s a very manual process.
 You’ve got your top lists of metrics and your defined questions to monitor, but if those don’t indicate the problem, you're looking for a needle in a haystack." – Charity